anjlab/graphql_authorize/README.md

 This gem allows you to authorize an access to you graphql-fields (defined by [graphql-ruby](https://github.com/rmosolgo/graphql-ruby)).

-You can define an proc an pass it to `authorize` inside the field block:
+You can define a proc and pass it to `authorize` inside the field block:

 ```ruby
 field :posts, types[PostType] do